 14. Changes to this Policy

 We may update this Policy to reflect changes to our privacy practices.
 If you are a CIPO Cloud Software customer and we make any material changes that affect the way we treat information that we have previously collected from you, we will notify you by email (sent to the e-mail address specified in your account) or by means of a notice through the Services prior to the change becoming effective.
+In any event, your continued use of the Services and/or our website following any such change to this Policy constitutes your consent and agreement to any such changes.
 We encourage you to periodically review this Policy for the latest information on our privacy practices.

 15. How to Contact Us/Dispute Resolution